-11th Airborne Division Change of Command Ceremony
+11th Airborne Division Change of Command ceremony

-Maj.
-Gen. Brian Eifler relinquishes command to Maj.
-Gen. Joseph Hilbert during a change of command ceremony at Joint Base Elmendorf-Richardson, Alaska, June 27, 2024.
+Lt.
+Gen. Xavier Brunson, commanding general of Americas First Corps, Maj.
+Gen Brian Eifler, outgoing commander of 11th Airborne Division, and Maj.
+Gen Joseph Hilbert, commanding general of 11th Airborne Division, took part in the 11th Airborne Division Change of Command ceremony at Joint Base Elmendorf-Richardson, Alaska, June 27, 2024.
 Since its deactivation in 1965, the change of command ceremony is the division’s first since its reactivation in June 2022, as Maj.
-Gen. Joseph Hilbert becomes the second commanding general of the Arctic Angels.
+Gen. Brian Eifler relinquished command of the division to Maj.
+Gen. Joseph Hilbert, now the second commanding general of the Arctic Angels.
+(U.S. Army video by Pfc.
+Jaidyn Moore)

 |Date Taken: